jonhoo/thesquareplanet.com/_posts/2016-03-16-students-guide-to-raft.md

    snapshot has been completed.
  - The text does not discuss the recovery protocol for when a server crashes and comes back up now that snapshots are involved.
-In particular, since Raft state and snapshots are committed separately, a server could crash between persisting a snapshot and persisting the updated Raft state.
+In particular, if Raft state and snapshots are committed separately, a server could crash between persisting a snapshot and persisting the updated Raft state.
 This is a problem, because step 7 in Figure 13 dictates that the Raft log covered by the snapshot *must be